 STATUS: A favorable reconnaissance report was completed in July 2001.
 The report recommended a feasibility study to develop alternatives for flood risk management in the Peckman River Basin.
 A Feasibility Cost Sharing Agreement (FCSA) was executed on March 14, 2002 between the Corps and the New Jersey Department of Environmental Protection (NJDEP).
 The New York District U.S. Army Corps of Engineers (USACE) received a letter in December 2016 from the NJDEP Land Use Regulatory Program indicating their permitting support for the Tentatively Selected Plan (TSP).
 The New York District received a memo on August 11, 2017 from North Atlantic Division (NAD) USACE authorizing the resumption of the feasibility study, which was temporarily suspended in November 2014 over concerns with study time and cost.
 The study was resumed, and a Draft Integrated Feasibility Report / Environmental Assessment (DIFR/EA) was released for public review on May 7, 2018.
 The TSP identified in the report consisted of a diversion culvert, levees, floodwalls, and channel modifications in combination with nonstructural measures and ringwalls to provide flood risk management to Little Falls and Woodland Park.
 An Agency Decision Milestone (ADM) was successfully held on October 17, 2018, with permission granted by Headquarters (HQ) USACE to optimize the TSP and proceed toward preparation of a Final Integrated Feasibility Report/Environmental Assessment (FIFR/EA).

 In light of the refinements made to the plan and a need to meet NEPA requirements, a Revised Draft Integrated Feasibility Report / Environmental Assessment (Revised DIFR/EA) was released for public review on October 9, 2019.
-A Final Integrated Feasibility Report/Environmental Assessment (FIFR/EA) was transmitted to HQUSACE on December 10, 2019 and an approved Chief’s Report was completed in April 2020.
+A Final Integrated Feasibility Report/Environmental Assessment (FIFR/EA) was transmitted to HQUSACE on December 10, 2019 and a Chief’s Report was completed in April 2020.
 The project was authorized for construction in Water Resources Development Act of 2020.